hasura/learn-graphql/tutorials/frontend/react-apollo-hooks/tutorial-site/content/subscriptions/1-subscription.md

 ---
 title: "Subscription"
 metaTitle: "Set up GraphQL Subscriptions using Apollo Client | GraphQL React Apollo Hooks Tutorial"
-metaDescription: "You will learn how to configure GraphQL Subscriptions using React Apollo Client by installing dependencies like @apollo/link-ws and subscriptions-transport-ws.
+metaDescription: "You will learn how to configure GraphQL Subscriptions using React Apollo Client by using @apollo/client and its dependency subscriptions-transport-ws.
 This will also have authorization token setup"
 ---

 import GithubLink from "../../src/GithubLink.js";